mkkuan/apple_mobility_data/README.md

 ### Change Log

+* 2021-02-22: Initialized a git repository in this project.
 * 2021-02-19: A new version of the data file was downloaded, and I also worked to refactor the code to be more general and to allow for any state to be subset from the larger file.
 * 2021-02-02: The data file was originally downloaded for analysis.